CloZee embarks on a search for beauty in the mundane, emerges triumphant on gorgeous 6-track EP rendering, ‘Nouvelle Era’ [EP Review]

-After releasing a single track off the project with “Falling In Love,” which she only recently debuted during her VOYAGE! curated event, CloZee’s newest musical output attempts to encapsulate the feelings of lockdown.
-Yet, CloZee admits it wasn’t always an easy for her to translate the last year-and-a-half into something sonically cohesive.
+After releasing a single track off the project with “Falling In Love,” which she only recently debuted during her specially-curated VOYAGE! event, CloZee’s newest musical output attempts to encapsulate the feelings of lockdown.
+Yet, CloZee admits it wasn’t always easy for her to translate the last year-and-a-half into something sonically cohesive.

 Calling it her “most therapeutic project” to date, CloZee found it hard to put her creative process on the project into words.
 In fact, CloZee told fans rather point blankly that she’d experienced her longest ever bout with writer’s block during this time.
-Despite any creative barriers CloZee may’ve run up against, she certainly didn’t face those struggles in vain.
+Despite any creative barriers CloZee may have run up against, she certainly didn’t face those struggles in vain.

 Why?
 For one, because Nouvelle Era still gorgeously delivers.
 For two, the project shows zero signs of CloZee’s self-described “writer’s block.”
 Quite the opposite, actually.

 From start to finish, Nouvelle Era is a musical rendezvous front to back.
-A gorgeously rendered EP from its initial launching pad in “Jellyfish,” this energetic kickoff track that builds climatically towards CloZee’s signature cinematical backdrops, immersive overtones, verbose kettledrums.
+A gorgeously rendered EP from its initial launching pad in “Jellyfish,” this energetic kickoff track builds climatically towards CloZee’s signature cinematical backdrops, immersive overtones, verbose kettledrums.
 Strewn across this sonic canvas are flute-led melodies, flutter tongue harmonics, and whistle tones, all working in tandem to draw the listener in.

-The EP’s center-point is where the real lifeblood of Nouvelle Era lays.
+The EP’s center point is where the real lifeblood of Nouvelle Era lays.
 Mustering up all the live anthemic qualities that make this one a live CloZee “shoestring” track this one will surely be implemented as the thread track throughout her live performances to tie her entire set together.
-As the title track to the EP, “Nouvelle Era” acts as the living heartbeat of the project, pumping out an aortic energy into the other tracks, and coursing across every vein in the EP.
+As the title track to the EP, “Nouvelle Era” acts as the living heartbeat of the project, pumping out aortic energy into the other tracks, and coursing across every vein in the EP.

 From this mid-point, the album begins soften as CloZee begins her “Farewell” in the fourth track on the EP.
 The track begins with the classical piano, creating a beautiful melody that becomes taken over by the acoustic strings.
 Around the middle of the song, “Farewell” calls up its calming vibrational energy from Asian culture as it borrows on oriental musical tradition and technique.
 Here, the geisha shows her true face in the song’s oriental string-led choruses, and its bamboo flute measures, as the two go back-and-forth in dance atop CloZee’s tribal wind tones and signature breakbeat percussion.